EF Core Bulk Extensions Fastest Entity Framework Extensions for Bulk Operations

 Where Bulk Not Contains

-The WhereBulkNotContains method is similar to the WhereBulkContains method, but this time, it returns all data from the database that cannot be retrieved from the provided list.
+The EF Core WhereBulkNotContains method is similar to the WhereBulkContains method, but this time, it returns all data from the database that cannot be retrieved from the provided list.